Barczewo: History

-The town was first located in 1325 but was soon after destroyed by Lithuanians.
-The rebuild town was granted city rights in 1364.
+The settlement was first located in 1325 but was soon after destroyed by Lithuanians.
+The rebuild settlement was granted town rights in 1364.
 It was known at the time as Wartberg.

 In 1440 the town joined the Prussian Confederation, at the request of which Polish King Casimir IV Jagiellon signed the act of incorporation of the region to the Kingdom of Poland in 1454.
 In 1466, after the Second Peace of Toruń, the town was confirmed as part of Kingdom of Poland.
 It was the place of fights of the Polish–Teutonic War of 1519–1521.
 In April 1520 a battle was fought in the vicinity, in November 1520 the town was successfully defended by the Poles, and in January 1521 the Teutonic Knights came back and launched artillery fire on the town, but eventually withdrew.
 During the Deluge, Brandenburg forced occupied the town in 1656.
 During the Great Northern War, Polish and Swedish troops marched through the town.
 In 1772, after the First Partition of Poland it was annexed by the Kingdom of Prussia.
 In 1807, the town was occupied by France.

 According to German statistics Poles constituted 72% of population in 1825 and 62% in 1861; Gerard Labuda and August von Haxthausen give the number of 1500 Poles and 590 Germans living in the town in 1825.
 The local monastery was secularised in 1810, in 1819/1820 Prussian authorities decided to close down the monastery that has been described as "the stronghold of Polishness."
 After the death of Father Tyburcjusz Bojarzynowski, last leader of the monastery, in 1834 it has been converted into a state prison.
 According to Wojciech Zenderowski this was part of Prussian repressions against Poles as the monastery was seen as particularly problematic by Prussian authorities for being a center of Polish resistance.

 A Jewish Synagogue was built in 1847, and a Jewish cemetery from the 19th century exists as well.
 During the January Uprising in 1860s in the Russian Partition of Poland, the town was the local centre of supplying medicine, food and even firearms to Polish rebels, with the Polish society in the town becoming active in war effort and led by August Sokołowski.
 In 1885 a mass rally was organised by Poles, demanding among others that Polish children should be allowed to use their language in education In 1886 a bookstore with Polish books and publications was opened in the town and came into conflict with German authorities who wanted it to remove Polish language signs.